Update: be sure to check out our SOA SDLC series too.

 To be included in this section, discussion of topics like:

-- What a Maven Repository Manager is and why you need one,
+- What a Maven Repository Manager is, why you need one, and how to set one up,

 - How to get your Oracle-provided JAR artifacts into your Maven environment,